 Ecstasy use can have an impact of your family and relationships.
 The disease of addiction rewires the brain to make continued abuse of substances a top priority, even over eating, sleeping and responsibilities with work or the family.
 If addiction has had an adverse effect on your family relationships, then family therapy in rehab may be for you.

 Family therapy strengthens relationships in your family.
 Depending on the treatment facility, your family members may be invited to counseling sessions, talks and other activities with you.
 Many families don’t understand the disease of addiction, or the impact that Ecstasy may be having on you.

 In family therapy, family members and the patient are educated on how drugs and alcohol affect the patient, and how they impact the behavior of the patient, which then adversely affects the family.
 Family therapy also teaches communication skills and coping mechanisms so people can deal with the stresses in their life without using drugs and in a peaceful way.

 Once you successfully complete the program at your rehab facility, next comes maintenance of your sobriety.
 Most rehab programs are 12-step based.
 When you get out of that program you can join a local chapter of the 12-step program of your choice.
 Ecstasy use is social in nature, so you will benefit from weekly group meetings when you finish your treatment.

 One of the benefits in weekly meetings is that you can develop a support system among peers just like you, who are struggling with addiction to similar substances.
 This support system can help you when times get tough, and be there for you to help you avoid relapse.
-You can also find sponsors at weekly group meetings who help you on a personal level to achieve your recovery goals.
+The people you meet in meetings provide each other with support and comradery rarely experienced elsewhere.
 In group meetings, you will have the opportunity to share your struggles and experiences, which can lead to more accountability, healing and growth.